 (5) The owner or operator of a GDF must submit the applicable notifications as required under OAR 340-244-0246.

-(6) The owner or operator of a GDF must have records available within 24 hours of a request by DEQ to document gasoline throughput.
+(6) The owner or operator of a GDF must have records available within 24 hours of a request by DEQ or the EPA Administrator to document gasoline throughput.

 (7) The owner or operator of a GDF must comply with the requirements of this rule by the applicable dates specified in OAR 340-244-0238.